ALE Federation of European trade drivers’unions

 • Governance of railway infrastructures: ALE considers that the only real warranty of independence between infrastructure managers and operating enterprises is the institutional separation.
 ALE also considers it essential to ensure the maintenance of the public ownership of railway infrastructures.

-• Involvement of operators in the railway system: ALE supports the existence of railway enterprises involved in the system and supporting the railway transport mode.
-However, ALE rejects the intrusion of actors which look for short-term economic benefits only.
-ALE believes that the measures which govern the railway sector must not be focused on favouring such actors but on facilitating the consolidation of those railway enterprises that want to remain in the sector.
+• Involvement of operators in the railway system: ALE supports the existence of railway undertakings involved in the system and that reinforce the railway transport mode.
+However, ALE rejects the intrusion of those actors which look for short-term economic benefits only.
+ALE believes that the measures which govern the railway sector must not be focused on favouring such actors but on facilitating the consolidation of those railway enterprises that want to and invest to boost this key sector.
 ALE is also concerned about the proposed regulation in relation to the states’ obligation to assume the risk of the acquisition of rolling stock and of making it available to the winners of the contracts.
-In the view of the ALE, it is absolutely necessary to set strict rules which stipulate that the winners of contracts also need to bring investments to the railway system.
+In the view of the ALE, it is necessary to set strict rules which stipulate that the winners of contracts also need to bring investments to the railway system.

-• Promoting anti-dumping measures: ALE considers it essential to adopt proactive policies to avoid damage for railway safety, an outsourcing of activities as well as bad consequences for the workers’ health in the rail sector.
-ALE believes it to be very important to set off a warranty referred to the receipt of the mayor of salaries, either the one of the employment country or the one of the country where staff is working.
-At the same time, ALE considers that a framework for supranational negotiation has to be created with regards to enterprises which carry out economic activities in more than one country.
+• Promoting anti-dumping measures: ALE considers it essential to adopt proactive policies to avoid damage to railway safety, an outsourcing of activities as well as bad consequences for the workers’ health in the rail sector.
+ALE believes it to be very important to set off a warranty referring to the receipt of the mayor of salaries, either the one of the employment country or the one of the country where staff is working.
+At the same time, ALE considers that a framework for supranational negotiation has to be created concerning railway undertakings which carry out economic activities in more than one country.
 This framework must involve all worker-representing organisations.

 CESI European Confederation of Independent Trade Unions